 - Stay off social media for one day per week

 - Clean out the fridge and toss ALL condiments you haven’t used in the last 2 months.

 - Clean out the pantry and toss any food you haven’t used in the last 2 months.

 - Take everything off your kitchen counters that you do not use on a daily basis.
 Store out of sight or donate.

 - Implement a spending freeze.
 Don’t spend any money on anything that isn’t necessary for one week.
 Calculate your savings.

-- Clear your desk of everything except your computer and a light.
+- Clear your desk of everything except your computer and light.

-- Only schedule doctors appointment on one particular day at a convenient time to minimize interruptions to your work week.
+- Only schedule doctor’s appointments on one particular day at a convenient time to minimize interruptions to your work week.

 - Silence all audible notifications on your devices.